-- The National Church of England Academy SEN Policy; - A copy of the full SEN Register or alternative document used for tracking this cohort; - Guidance on identification in the Code of Practice (SEN Support and students with Education, Health and Care Plans); - Information on individual students' special educational needs, including action points, targets set and copies of SEND reviews or alternative records of targets set/outcome monitoring. - Practical advice, teaching strategies, and information about types of special educational needs and disabilities. - Information on current legislation and SEN provision on staff SEN database and Intranet. - Information available through Nottinghamshire's SEND Local Offer.
+- The National Church of England Academy SEN Policy; - A copy of the full SEN Register or alternative document used for tracking this cohort; - Guidance on identification in the Code of Practice (SEN Support and students with Education, Health and Care Plans); - Information on individual students' special educational needs, including action points, targets set and copies of SEND reviews or alternative records of targets set/outcome monitoring. - Practical advice, teaching strategies, and information about types of special educational needs and disabilities. - Continued CPD focused on current SEND practices and adaptations. - Information on current legislation and SEN provision through Provision Map. - Information available through Nottinghamshire's SEND Local Offer.